typelead/eta/docs/source/getting-started.rst

   The Windows installation currently does not work.
 Work is in progress to fix up the installation, see `this issue <https://github.com/typelead/eta/issues/106>`_.
+  A workaround for Windows 10 can be found at the end of the Source Installation section.

 Method 1: Source Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^